george24601/notes/README.md

 "Mining Massive Datasets" notes

+Miscellaneous algorithm insights

 ### Architecture ###
 Reflections on architecture problems

+### Papers ###
+Papers summaries with study questions/answers

 ### Readings ###
-Papers with summaries and study questions/answers

-Book reading notes
+Notes from Communications of the ACM

+Notes from Miscellaneous CS books

 ### Program Design ###
-Code-level design
+Code-level design and patterns

-Patterns

 ### DevOps ###
-Notes and scripts
+Bash scripts and notes

 ### Service ###
-Notes and thought on web services
+Notes and thoughts on web services

+### Specific ###
+Notes on specific tools/frameworks

 ### Interview ###
 Reflections on interviews